Destiny 2 Void 3.0 guide: Best builds, all Aspects & Fragments for all classes

 - Best Destiny 2 Void 3.0 builds

-Void is essentially like harnessing the power of a black hole, particularly gravity.
-It’s focused around sapping strength from enemies, while also disintegrating them with volatile explosions.
+The Void element is essentially like harnessing the power of a black hole, particularly gravity.
+It’s focused on sapping strength from enemies, while also disintegrating them with volatile explosions.
 The best Destiny 2 Void 3.0 builds can help blow up dozens of enemies while staying invisible or almost invincible.

-After Void 3.0 arrives, the following buffs and debuffs can be applied (descriptions courtesy of Bungie).
+With Void 3.0 in full effect, the following buffs and debuffs can be applied to your character (descriptions courtesy of Bungie).

 |Suppress||The target is taken out of any active ability when suppressed.
 While suppressed, the target cannot activate any abilities or movement modes.
 Combatants are disoriented.|